 Why Are Debt Servicing Ratios Important When Applying for a Mortgage?

-Please share this article with your clients by downloading the PDF below.
-It provides information about how to calculate debt to income ratios and the effect it can have on mortgage qualification.
-If you have questions, contact one of our expert BDMs or underwriters to offer tailored solutions to your clients.
+This article provides information about how to calculate debt-to-income ratios in Canada and the effect it can have on mortgage qualification—important information to share with your clients!
+If you have questions, contact one of our expert BDMs or underwriters.

 How are debt servicing ratios calculated?